 * We very intentionally used the word practice.
 One of the other “secrets” of programming is that you can only learn so much by reading about it.
 Do the exercises in class, re-do them on your own, and then work on your own problems.

 - Experimenter’s Mindset: We define the “Experimenter’s mindset” as an approach to bioinformatics that treats it like any other experiment.
-There are probably a variety of metaphors we could employ (data are our reagents, scripts are our protocols, etc.), but the most important idea of the mindset is to remind you that as a researcher, you need to employee all of your training in the bench or field to working with analyses.
+There are probably a variety of metaphors we could employ (data are our reagents, scripts are our protocols, etc.), but the most important idea of the mindset is to remind you that as a researcher, you need to employ all of your training in the bench or field to working with analyses.
 Evaluate results critically, and don’t expect that things will always work the first time, or that they will always work in the same way.

 - Genomics Data Carpentry Instance: This lesson assumes you are using a Genomics Data Carpentry instance as described on the Genomics Workshop setup page